Top

 9. Pension Plans Under Mutual Funds

-Pension plans with mutual funds schemes provide both liquidity and tax exemption.
+Pension plans with mutual fund schemes provide both liquidity and tax exemption.
 It allows you to create wealth for your retirement planning by investing in mutual funds.
 However, it is essential to keep in mind that there are different lock-ins depending on the scheme you decide to invest in.

 10. Pension Plans Under Post Office Schemes